melopilosyan/Add-Comments/README.md

 Checkout `comment.cpp` to see how it parses text to differ classes, functions and variables.

-The application was written when I studied Qt so don't be so exacting against :)
+The application was written when I studied Qt(June 2011) so don't be so exacting against :)

-*Written in June 2011*

 ### Authors
 [Meliq Pilosyan](https://github.com/melopilosyan)